 - Medical school graduation preferred within 5 years prior to application to our program.
 We will consider older graduates based on the merit of the application.

-- For all applicants: take and pass USMLE Step 1 on first attempt.
-Preference will be given to those with score of 230 on USMLE Step 2.
+- For all applicants: take and pass USMLE Step 1 and Step 2 on first attempt.

 - For international graduates: preference given to those who have also taken and passed Step 3 on first attempt.